DynareJulia/Dynare.jl/doc/src/model-file/initial-terminal-conditions.md

    `filename = FILENAME (deprecated)`

 The name of the file containing the data.
-The command accepts the following file formats:

--   M-file (extension `.m`): for each endogenous and exogenous variable, the file must contain a row or column vector of the same name.
--   MAT-file (extension `.mat`): same as for M-files.
--   Excel file (extension `.xls` or `.xlsx`): for each endogenous and exogenous variable, the file must contain a column of the same name.
-NB: Octave only supports the `.xlsx` file extension and must have the [io](https://octave.sourceforge.io/io/) package installed (easily done via octave by typing '`pkg install -forge io`').
-The first column may contain the date of each observation.
--   CSV files (extension `.csv`): for each endogenous and exogenous variable, the file must contain a column of the same name.
+The format must CSV.
+For each endogenous and exogenous
+    variable, the file must contain a column of the same name.
 The first column may contain the date of each observation.